IAmUser4574/zeromq-ros/README.md

 ## Running

 1. First run the name server and populate the database with robot information.
+This step does not need to occur every time you run the swarm, however, the name server needs to be running for agents and coordinator nodes to function.
     - `$ zmqros --ns`
 2. On all of the agents in the swarm that are specified in the name server, run the agent code.
+This step also does not need to occur everytime the swarm is to be controlled, however to control an agent, this command must be executed.
     - `$ zmqros --agent`
 3. Run the coordinator code from where ever the coordinator is located.